lballerina/roboadvisor/README.md

 ## Key Features
 Implemented beta, correlation, "inverse" Sharpe Ratio, standard deviation and effective statistics analysis to evaluate the risks of each stock by utilizing frameworks/packages such as Yahoo Finance, NumPy, Pandas, and Matplotlib.

-## Packages Used
+## Tech Stack
-Yahoo Finance, NumPy, Pandas, and Matplotlib.
+Libraries Used: Yahoo Finance, NumPy, Pandas, and Matplotlib.